w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 > `SSH_ID_RSA_PUBLIC` - Path to private SSH key you want to use for the public nodes.

 > `SSH_ID_RSA_VALIDATOR` - Path to private SSH key you want to use for the validator.

+> NOTE: You will need to configure the Compute Engine API and enable billing on
+> your GCP accounts to properly run these scripts.

 After everything is configured properly, you can start to run the deployment with: